ryonaldteofilo/LidarCarTracking/README.md

 # LIDAR car tracking
-using OpenCV, PCL and ROS
+Point cloud object tracking using OpenCV, PCL and ROS

 ## Information
 This project aims to create a robust system to track and identify cars/object.
 It is made to provide positional data of Connected Autonomous Vehicles/CAVs (modeled by Raspberry-Pi cars made by SunFounder) to enable traffic flow management using Artificial Intelligence.